http4k/http4k/src/docs/cookbook/webjars/index.md

-title: http4k GraphQL support
+title: http4k WebJars support
-description: Recipe for using GraphQL plugins
+description: Recipe for using WebJars with http4k

 ### Gradle setup